mocktomata/website/docs/mockto.md

 Now it's time to show you everything I can do.

+Let me introduce myself one more time.

 I am one of the four mocktomata in the [mocktomata] family.

 I specialize in writing tests.

-Let me repeat the example from [introduction], but with detail explanations:
+In [introduction],
+I showed you this example:

 ```ts
 import axios from 'axios'